CHITRANSH1705/Adware-and-Spyware-Blocker/README.md

 Pull requests are welcome!
 If you want to add more domains, improve detection logic, or enhance UI, feel free to fork this repo and submit a PR.

 ⚠️ Disclaimer
 This extension is for educational and ethical use only.
 It does not guarantee 100% protection from all threats.
-For best results, use it alongside a trusted antivirus.
+For best results, use it alongside a trusted antivirus